gotenna/gotenna-rsdk-spm/README.md

 }
 ```

 **Note**: There are many default values above.
-These are values that usually clients won't actually need to specify.
+These are values that usually clients wouldn't actually need to specify.
 Unfortunately there is currently a Kotlin Multiplatform translation issue for Swift that drops the Kotlin default values, so all must be explicitly specified.

 ### Observe radio state changes